marc2332/freya/book/src/learn/built_in_components.md

 # Built-in Components

 Freya comes with a set of styled and functional components you may use to develop faster.
-Some examples as `Button`, `Switch`, `Scrollview`, etc.
+Some examples are `Button`, `Switch`, `Scrollview`, etc.

-You can find more about them in [their docs](https://docs.rs/freya-components).
+You can find more about them in the [API Reference](https://docs.rs/freya-components).

 Example:
 ```rs